William Gardner Smith: The Stone Face (New York Review of Books Classics, 2021 - originally published by Farrar, Straus, 1963)

 Arrested after a street brawl with an Algerian, Simeon notices that while the police address him with the polite vous and call him monsieur they use the familiar vu and derogatory words like bicot, melon, raton, nor’af when speaking to the Algerian, putting him in jail but letting the American go.

 Simeon had become ‘the white man’.
 And one day, passing near the Odéon Café, he hears the voice of the Algerian shouting at him from across the street: “Hey!
 How does it feel to be a white man?”

-Simeon’s girlfriend Maria, a young Polish immigrant, interned in a Polish concentration camp during WW II, had seen her parents led away to the gas chamber, finding herself orphaned at nine.
+Simeon’s girlfriend Maria, a young Polish immigrant, interned in a concentration camp in Poland during WW II, had seen her parents led away to the gas chamber, finding herself orphaned at nine.

 But Paris is a city where oppressed people fail to stand together against their oppressors.
 One of the Algerians rave: “I hate Jews!
 Worse than I hate the French!
 Worse than I hate the colonialists!”
 A black American expatriate warns Simeon against the Arabs: “Forget it, man.
 Algerians are white people.
 They feel like white people when they’re with Negroes, don’t make no mistakes about it.”

 And taking four of his new Algerians friends to a posh club, Simeon learns that associating with the ‘pariahs’, the ‘untouchables’ you will quickly loose the white privilege of an American passport.